praveenvj7/praveenvj7/README.md

 ## 💡 Fun Fact

 When I'm not working on my next big idea, you can find me exploring new coffee blends!
-I'm the founder of One94 Inc, where we're leading the development of two apps: "1% Better," a productivity app in its release candidate stage, and "HireRight," a Gen-AI hiring solution with a built-in feedback mechanism in the concept stage.
----

 Feel free to explore my repositories, raise issues, and contribute.
 Let's make something amazing together!